SwarmUS/SwarmUS-ROS/README.md

     If  you need the Realsense SDK follow the [librealsense source installation](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md).
 This might take some time since you will be building from the source code.

-- `catkin_make_isolated` is used instead of `catkin_make` because there is a conflict when the Hivemind code and the hiveboard_bridge node are built since they both share the same code.
+- `catkin_make_isolated` is used instead of `catkin_make` because there is a conflict when the Hivemind code and the hive_mind_bridge node are built since they both share the same code.
 You will need to source the devel_isolated setup whenever you build new packages with `catkin_make_isolated`.

 ## Running unit tests